Resources for Identifying, Preventing and Responding to Abuse

 - Digital Safety Tips: Tips for talking to kids about digital safety.

-Advocate Aurora Health is offering two training workshops for any and all adults in our church to help prevent child sexual abuse.
-This free virtual training will provide adults with:
+Last fall Advocate Aurora Health offered two training workshops for any and all adults in our church to help prevent child sexual abuse.
+This free virtual training provided adults with:

 - Knowledge to recognize the signs of child sexual abuse